nipy/nilabels/README.md

 ### Features

-+ Written in Python 2.7
++ Written in Python 3.6 back compatible with 2.7
 + Simplifies the access to a range of tools and algorithms for the manipulation of medical image segmentations (see more under [motivations](https://github.com/SebastianoF/nilabels/wiki/Motivations))
 + After importing NiLabels, you can quickly:
     + check if there are missing labels in a segmentation